Chinese bamboo rat

 The Chinese bamboo rat (Rhizomys sinensis) is a species of rodent in the family Spalacidae found in southern China, northern Myanmar, and northern Vietnam.
 Its habitat is bamboo thickets usually at high elevations, pine forests, and plantations.

 Description

 The head and body length is 216 to 380 mm with a tail of 50 to 96 mm and the weight is 1875 to 1950 g.
 The fur is soft with no guard hairs as are seen in the closely related hoary bamboo rat (Rhizomys pruinosus).
 On the side of the face and the crown the fur is dark greyish brown and on the body paler greyish brown.
-The under parts are scantily haired.
+The ventral side is sparsely haired.

 Behaviour

 The Chinese bamboo rat is solitary, except during the breeding season.
 It breeds all year round, with a spring peak; litters of two to four young (eight maximum) are born naked, and are weaned at three months.
 Territory is marked by four to seven soil mounds marking plugged entrances (20 to 40 cm high and 50 to 80 cm across).
 Burrows are 20 to 30 cm deep and up to 45 m long.
 Escape tunnels are always at the ready, loosely plugged with soil.
 The nest chamber is 20 to 25 cm across and is lined with bamboo leaves.
 Mostly, it feeds on bamboo shoots and roots, usually on the surface, and moves on after about a year as the food supply becomes depleted.
 Predators include the snow leopard and the red panda.